ihawp/card_game_simulation/README.md

 For example, if a player decides to use their queen to do a queen trade, they first figure out how many cards they are allowed to select.
 In the simulation I use Math.floor(amount of cards in selected players hand / 2), in real life you might say "John has 9 cards, so let's minus 1 and divide that by 2, which is 4, so Samantha can take 4 cards from John," or "John has 8 cards, so let's divide by 2 and then minus 1, so Samantha can take 3 cards from John," and so on.
 Once that number k = 4 has been determined, and we know the total amount of cards in players hand = 10, there are 10C4 (210) different combinations available.
 The probabilities for choosing the best cards available varies by the hand available for choosing from.

+#### Ace of Spades to Dealer

 Another example is the odds of a player receiving the same card twice.
 This can ONLY happen if the player receives a 2/Joker, or the player becomes the dealer because they received a Jack/Ace of Spades or the dealer to their right "taps out" AND they decide to deal to themselves.

-Let's take the case of a player receiving the Ace of Spades to become the dealer, they choose dealing to themselves, which is about a +-35% chance in the simulation (in general), the odds of receiving the first ace were 4/54 (though the odds of it being the Ace of Spades were 1/54), the odds of then receiving a second ace is 3/53, which makes the P(two aces) = 4/54 * 3/53 = 12/2862 = 0.00419287% chance.
+Let's take the case of a player receiving the Ace of Spades to become the dealer, they choose dealing to themselves, which is about a +-35% chance in the simulation, but we'll just focus on the deck.
+The odds of receiving the first ace were 4/54 (though the odds of it being the Ace of Spades were 1/54), the odds of then receiving a second ace is 3/53, which makes the P(two aces) = 4/54 * 3/53 = 12/2862 = 0.00419287% chance.

 #### Multiple 2s